consp1racy/material-navigation-drawer/README.md

 ```

 Additionally this library depends on
-- `support-v4` if you'll be using anything related to `DrawerLayout`,
+- `support-v4` if you'll be using anything related to `DrawerLayout` or support fragments,
 - `NineOldAndroids` if you'll be using `CrossFadeSlidingPaneLayout` below API 11.

 Proguard setup: